engcang/vins-application/README.md

 #### ● [OpenCV with CUDA](#-opencv-with-cuda-necessary-for-gpu-version-1): Necessary for GPU version
 + [optional, but necessary for recent versions: with OpenCV Contrib](#-optional-if-also-contrib-for-opencv-should-be-built)
 + [optional, but recommended with CUDA: with cuDNN](#-optional-if-also-cudnn-for-opencv-with-cuda-should-be-built) also with Contrib
-#### ● CV_Bridge with Built OpenCV(#-cv_bridge-and-image_proc-with-built-opencv--necessary-for-whom-built-opencv-manually-from-above): Necessary for GPU version, and general ROS usage
+#### ● CV_Bridge with Built OpenCV: Necessary for GPU version, and general ROS usage
 + for [OpenCV 3.x ver](#-cv_bridge-with-opencv-3x-version)
 + for [OpenCV 4.x ver](#-cv_bridge-with-opencv-4x-version)
 #### ● [USB performance](#-usb-performance--have-to-improve-performance-of-sensors-with-usb): Have to improve performance of sensors with USB